seduerr91/seduerr91.github.io/_posts/2020-04-20-traveling-60-countries.md

 ---
-title: How to undo your git failure?
+title: How can you travel up to 60 countries in 5 years
-tags: [External Post, Git]
+tags: [Leisure, Traveling]
 style: fill
 color: warning
 description: Using `git reflog` and `git reset` to save your code.